openbraininstitute/morph-spines/examples/data/README.md

 ### `/spines/skeletons` subgroup

-The `/spines/skeletons` subgroup contains the skeleton structure of each spine of each neuron present in the file.
-There is a subgroup with the neuron ID for each neuron where all the spine skeleton structures are grouped together.
+The `/spines/skeletons` subgroup contains the skeleton structure of each spine present in the file.
+Similarly to the `/spines/meshes/...` subgroups, we can group spines by their neuron ID, or by another criteria.
+All the skeletons of the same subgroup are grouped together in a single structure.
+In any case, the `spine_morphology` entry in the `/edges` subgroup must match the subgroup where skeletons are stored.

-For example, for a neuron ID `"01234"`, the corresponding spine skeletons will be stored under `/spines/skeletons/01234`.
+For example, if we split the spines by neuron ID, for a neuron ID `"01234"`, the corresponding spine skeletons will be stored under `/spines/skeletons/01234`.

 The format of the skeletons complies to the aforementioned H5 v1 morphology structure:
 [H5 v1](https://morphology-documentation.readthedocs.io/en/latest/h5v1.html).
 However, only the